 School Resource Officers

-The School Resource Officer Program consists of officers being assigned to our local schools.
-The Prescott High School has one full time SRO that has three primary functions in the school: Counselor, Educator and Enforcement.
-Among other duties the SRO performs at his assigned school, each teaches law related classes to students.
+The School Resource Officer Program consists of one officer who is assigned to Prescott High School.
+The SRO has three primary functions in the school: Counselor, Educator and Police Officer.
+Among other duties the SRO performs at the high school, he teaches law related classes to students and supervises the Youth Role Model Scholarship program.
 To qualify as an SRO, officers have to attend lengthy training and receive certification in this program.
-The SROs have established strong relationships with the youth while at the same time present a positive role model at the schools.
+The SRO has established strong relationships with the youth while at the same time presents a positive role model at the high school.

 Shop With a Cop

-Shop with a Cop was created several years ago in cooperation with K-Mart and has enjoyed nationwide success.
-The program establishes goodwill between area law enforcement agencies and families experiencing hardships by providing selected children, referred by public and private organizations, the opportunity to shop with an officer for Christmas gifts.
+The Prescott Police Department Shop With a Cop program was created in 1996, in cooperation with area Law Enforcement and local retailers.
+This program has enjoyed tremendous success.
+The program establishes goodwill between local Law Enforcement agencies and families experiencing hardships.
+This program provides selected children, referred by public and private organizations, the opportunity to shop with an Officer for Christmas gifts.

-The goals for Shop with a Cop are many.
-The program is intended to boost the children's morale and build their self-esteem while allowing each participant to see officers in a non-intimidating setting.
+The goals for Shop With a Cop are many.
+The program is intended to boost the children's morale and build their self-esteem while allowing each participant to see Officers in a non-intimidating setting.
 Likewise, the program fosters decision making practices and cost-effective purchasing.
-Most of all, it provides an opportunity for the participants to experience the gift of giving--not only will each child shop for themselves, they will likewise purchase gifts for their loved ones.
+Most of all, it provides an opportunity for the participants to experience the gift of giving.
+Children not only shop for themselves, they also purchase gifts for their loved ones.

-Should you wish to learn more about this program or if you would like to make a donation, feel free to contact the Support Services Sergeant at (928) 777-1988.
+The Shop With a Cop program is completely funded through donations.
+Should you wish to learn more about this program or if you would like to make a donation, please contact LPO D. L. Fuller at (928) 777-1915.

 Special Olympics of Arizona